 Air travelers have three options for arrival: Dulles (IAD) , Ronald Reagan Airport, and the Baltimore/Washington International Airport.
 None of these airports are actually in the District; two are in Northern Virginia and the third is outside of Baltimore.
 The largest and busiest of these three airports is Dulles, and it is where most international flights arrive.

-How to get from Ronald Reagan Airport to Washington DC
+How to get from Dulles Airport to Washington DC

 With all the above in mind, here are a few things you should know about the various ways you can get from Dulles Airport to Washington DC: